dividedmind/statistics-done-wrong/power.rst

 The wrong turn on red
 ---------------------

-In the 1970s, the practice of turning right on a red light became legal in many parts of the United States.
+In the 1970s, many parts of the United States began to allow drivers to turn right at a red light.
 For many years prior, road designers and civil engineers argued that allowing right turns on a red light would be a safety hazard, causing many additional crashes and pedestrian deaths.
 But the 1973 oil crisis and its fallout spurred politicians to consider allowing right turn on red to save fuel wasted by commuters waiting at red lights.

 Several studies were conducted to consider the safety impact of the change.
 For example, a consultant for the Virginia Department of Highways and Transportation